Task-Oriented Semantic Compression for Localization at the Network Edge: Performance Evaluation

 \section{Performance Evaluation}

-As shown in Fig.~\ref{fig:drone-camera-views}, we have collected a new dataset for visual navigation of UAVs in the CARLA simulator that mimics GNSS-denied flight over eight representative maps in cities\footnote{The code, demos and dataset will be made publicly available at: \href{https://github.com/fangzr/TOC-Edge-Aerial}{github.com/fangzr/TOC-Edge-Aerial}}.
+As shown in Fig.~\ref{fig:drone-camera-views}, we collect a new dataset for visual navigation of UAVs in the CARLA simulator that mimics GNSS-denied flight over eight representative maps in cities.
 A UAV flies at a constant height following waypoints aligned with the road, changing direction randomly.
-Five onboard cameras capture images from different angles and directions, recording RGB, semantic, and depth images at a 400 × 300 pixels.
+Five onboard cameras capture images from different angles and directions, recording RGB, semantic, and depth images at a 400 × 300 pixel resolution.
 A total of 357,690 multi-view frames are recorded, each labeled with the precise localization and rotation.
-As shown in Fig.~\ref{fig:hardware}, the framework is deployed on real hardware devices to evaluate the computation and communication latency of our proposed methods.
+The framework is deployed on real hardware devices to evaluate the computation and communication latency of our proposed methods.
 Each UAV carries a Jetson Orin NX 8GB that encodes five camera streams and transmits compressed features to the nearby roadside units (RSUs) through wireless channels (IEEE 802.11).
-Two classes of RSU are deployed: (i) \emph{Relay RSU}: Raspberry Pi 5 16 GB that forwards data by Gigabit Ethernet to a cloud edge server when overloaded; (ii) \emph{Edge RSU}: Jetson Orin NX Super 16 GB that performs on-board inference.
+Two classes of RSU are deployed: (i) \emph{Relay RSU}: Raspberry Pi 5 16 GB that forward data by Gigabit Ethernet to a cloud edge server when overloaded; (ii) \emph{Edge RSU}: Jetson Orin NX Super 16 GB that performs on-board inference.

 Our primary metric is localization error (Euclidean distance to ground-truth pose).
 We additionally report the entropy–performance trade-off, i.e.\ how latent entropy after pruning correlates with accuracy, and measure end-to-end latency (UAV capture $\rightarrow$ position estimation in edge server).
 Moreover, we compare our orthogonal VIB encoder to five advanced codecs: vanilla VIB \cite{10480247}, JPEG \cite{wallace1992jpeg}, H.264 \cite{H264}, H.265/HEVC \cite{bossen2012hevc}, and WebP \cite{10605825}.
 All baselines are tuned to match our bitrate range for fair comparison.